GZGavinZhao/solus-grocery-store/README.md

 I typically update these packages once a month, and will work on some aesthetic improvements later.

+I just learned how to more formally package using `solbuild`, and will try to do some re-builds when I have time.

 ## Disclaimer

 These packages are **not official**, they are neither supported nor endorsed by the official Solus devs.
 Do not ask for help in Solus's (or any other) help forum, instead create an issue [here](https://github.com/GZGavinZhao/solus-grocery-store/issues).